gdereese/abogado/README.md

 Refer to licenses using their SPDX identifiers.
 The list of licenses available are here: https://spdx.org/licenses

-Alternatively, options can be read from an `abogado.json` file located in the package root directory.
+Alternatively, configuration options can be read from an `abogado.json` file located in the package root directory.
 In combination, options can also be specified on the command-line to override those options found in the file.

-See [Options File Schema](https://github.com/gdereese/abogado/wiki/Options-File-Schema) for more details.
+See [Configuration File Schema](https://github.com/gdereese/abogado/wiki/Configuration-File-Schema) for more details.

 ## Examples